-"The downsides that we hear most often are that it's time-consuming, error prone and can be a real drain on your resources," said Gregg Schiltz, ID Label's general manager.
+"The downsides that we hear most often are that it's time-consuming, error prone and can be a real drain on your resources," said Gregg Schiltz, ID Label's chief operating officer.
 "We encourage our clients to do a true cost/benefit analysis to fully understand the pros and cons of printing LPN labels on-demand."